Historic Towns Of America

 About The Oldest Motto In America

 A motto is a brief statement or phrase that encapsulates the guiding principles, values, or beliefs of an individual, organization, or group.
-It often serves as a guiding principle or a rallying cry, representing the core ideals or goals that the entity stands for or strives to uphold.
+It often serves as a core value or a rallying cry, representing the goals that the entity stands for or strives to uphold.

-E Pluribus Unum is the first and oldest motto in America.
-The Center For Transformational Presence recognizes the phrase as the original motto of the United States.
-Arizona State University acknowledges it as America’s first motto.
+E Pluribus Unum is the first and oldest motto still used in America today.
+The Center for Transformational Presence recognizes the phrase as the original motto of the United States.
+Arizona State University acknowledges it as America's first motto.

 Book Hotel To Philadelphia